scratchfoundation/scratchjr/README.md

 [ScratchJr](http://scratchjr.org/) project.

 ScratchJr can be built both for iOS and Android.
-A pure-web version or Chrome-app version is planned to follow at some point in the future.
+A pure-web version is planned to follow at some point in the future.

 Platform | Status
 -------- | -------------
 iOS      | Released in App Store
-Android  | Released in Google Play and Amazon store
+Android  | Released in Google Play

 ## Release Schedule